Zenawi777/Zenawi777/README.md

    with the Department for Education.
 The program is competetive and I have been selected from a large pool of applicants.

- * I’m looking to collaborate on a Data Science project so feel free to reach out!
+ * I’m looking to collaborate on Data Science projects so feel free to reach out!

  * How to reach me: ztw1e12@gmail.com